Second-harmonic generation: Surface second-harmonic generation

 where $\chi^{(2)}$ is known as the nonlinear susceptibility tensor and is a characteristic to the materials at the interface of study.
 The generated $E(2\omega)$ and corresponding $\chi^{(2)}$ have been shown to reveal information about the orientation of molecules at a surface/interface, the interfacial analytical chemistry of surfaces, and chemical reactions at interfaces.
+SHG surface spectroscopy is also used extensively in the electrochemical characterization of materials, since the electric field at the interface between the electrode and electrolyte introduces an additional term that affects the interfacial inversion symmetry.

 From planar surfaces

 Early experiments in the field demonstrated second-harmonic generation from metal surfaces.
 Eventually, SHG was used to probe the air-water interface, allowing for detailed information about molecular orientation and ordering at one of the most ubiquitous of surfaces.
 It can be shown that the specific elements of $\chi^{(2)}$:

 where Ns is the adsorbate density, θ is the angle that the molecular axis z makes with the surface normal Z, and $\alpha^{(2)}_{zzz}$ is the dominating element of the nonlinear polarizability of a molecule at an interface, allow one to determine θ, given laboratory coordinates (x, y, z).
 Using an interference SHG method to determine these elements of χ(2), the first molecular orientation measurement showed that the hydroxyl group of phenol pointed downwards into the water at the air-water interface (as expected due to the potential of hydroxyl groups to form hydrogen bonds).
 Additionally SHG at planar surfaces has revealed differences in pKa and rotational motions of molecules at interfaces.